-The operation of UAV's (UAS's/Drones) around airports is regulated by the Federal Aviation Administration.
-Visit https://www.faa.gov/uas/ for additional information on requirements for operating in a safe and legal manner.
-The FAA has also released an application for determining rules in various locations using your smart phone or tablet, Click Here to view more information.
+The operation of UAVs (UASs/Drones) around airports is regulated by the Federal Aviation Administration (FAA).
+Visit the faa.gov/uas/ for additional information on requirements for operating in a safe and legal manner.
+The FAA offers a smartphone app for determining rules in various locations.
+Click Here to view more information.

 If you have a drone:

-- All aircraft weighting between .55 pounds and 55 pounds including payloads such as on-board cameras, must be registered with the FAA. www.faa.gov.uas/registration
+- All aircraft weighting between .55 pounds and 55 pounds including payloads such as on-board cameras, must be registered with the FAA (http://federaldroneregistration.com/)

 Smartphone App Available for Drone Operators

-The FAA has released a smartphone app that can help users understand restrictions around flying their devices.
-B4UFLY instructs users about current or upcoming requireemnts and restrictions in areas of the National Airspace System (NAS).
+The FAA offers a smartphone app that can help users understand restrictions around flying their devices.
+B4UFLY instructs users about current or upcoming requirements and restrictions in areas of the National Airspace System (NAS).
 Download the app at: www.faa.gov/uas/B4UFLY